How Do Weeds Grow? Why They Spread So Fast & How to Stop Them

 With more competition for space and resources, weeds won’t grow well!

-A raised bed full of vegetables growing without weeds.
+A raised bed full of vegetables growing closely together without weeds.

 Invest in Mulch

-Using mulch has many advantages, both in preventing weeds as well as in benefiting desirable plants.
+Using mulch has many advantages, both in preventing weeds and benefiting desirable plants.

 Here are just a few benefits of adding mulch to your garden: